skhu101/Bayesian_TDNN/README.md

 Note that we set --trainer.optimization.num-jobs-initial 1 and --trainer.optimization.num-jobs-final 1 in our experiments due to computational resource constraint.

 ### Citation
-If you find our codes or trined models useful in your research, please consider to star our repo and cite our paper:
+If you find our codes or trained models useful in your research, please consider to star our repo and cite our paper:

     @article{hu2021bayesian,
       title={Bayesian Learning of LF-MMI Trained Time Delay Neural Networks for Speech Recognition},